akhodakivskiy/VimFx/documentation/commands.md

 including the entire page itself) is scrolled.

 You can focus scrollable elements using the `zf` command (or the `f` command).
+Scrollable browser elements, such as in the dev tools, can be focused using the `zF` command.
 The right border of hint markers for scrollable elements is styled to remind of a scroll bar, making them easier to recognize among hints for links.

 Note that `zf` and `f` do _not_ add a hint marker for the _largest_ scrollable element (such as the entire page).
 There’s no need to focus that element, since